 - Next Steps to Consider Once You Have Created Your Ohio LLC

 - Get Professional Help in Forming an LLC in Ohio

 What is an LLC & Why You Would Want an LLC in Ohio?

 An LLC stands for Limited Liability Company, which is one of the most popular business entities available.
-Essentially, it combines the very best elements of a cooperation, sole proprietorship, and a partnership into one.
+Essentially, it combines the very best elements of cooperation, sole proprietorship, and partnership into one.
 It offers the owners of the business liability protection, which is one of its main draws, plus has a very flexible management structure and can even have tax advantages.
 It is hardly surprising, therefore, that many business owners in the state of Ohio are looking to form an LLC.

 And if you wonder why would you want an Ohio LLC?
 The answer is — mainly people tend to form LLCs in those states that they plan to conduct business.
 So if you’re planning to do business in OH — it should be your state of choice.

 5 Simple Steps for Forming an LLC in Ohio

 Choosing a business name may sound like an easy decision, but it should take a lot of thought and consideration.
 This is the name that people will relate to your business, so it should be memorable, easy to find, and ideally, people will know what your business does because of it.
 Although you are pretty free to pick your own business name, the state of Ohio has a few different regulations that you will need to consider.

 For a start, the business name needs to include one of the following terms, ‘limited liability company’, ‘limited’, ‘LLC’, ‘L.L.C.’ ‘ltd.’ or ‘ltd.’ If it does not contain one of these terms, then it will not be accepted.

 It also needs to be distinguishable from any other name that is already currently in use in the state.
 If you have a name in mind that you want to use, you can check it for availability on the Ohio Secretary of State business name database.